Additional Needs FAQs

 Does the Studio Tour have wheelchair access?

 The majority of the Studio Tour is suitable for wheelchairs but some areas can be difficult to navigate, including Diagon Alley’s cobbled street and the Great Hall’s slate floor.
-The Hogwarts bridge can only be accessed via a short staircase and alternative access cannot be provided because the bridge, as an original set piece, has an uneven surface which is unsuitable for wheelchair users.
 You can find out more on our Additional Needs page.

 What disabled access do you offer?

 For full details please visit our Additional Needs page.

 We have designated disabled parking bays in our free on-site car park.
 Just ask a member of our Car Parking Team for assistance on arrival.